shreyas2711/Kaiburr/README.md

-## Task 4: CI-CD Pipeline
+# Task 4: CI-CD Pipeline

 This task involves creating CI/CD pipeline for for the backend server.

 1. Create workflow file for your pipeline(backend-ci-cd.yml).

-2. Include DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD in workflow file
+2. Include DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD in workflow file.

-3. Use Github secret for the repository to store DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD so that while running your workflow using Github actions, Github can directly access the protected credentials of Your Docker hub.
+3. Use Github secret for the repository to store DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD so that while running your workflow using Github actions, Github can directly access the protected credentials of your Docker hub.

 4. After pushing changes to your project,go to Github actions in your repository.
 You can see the workflow of the project in jobs section.